shi-institute/gc-mobility-dashboard/data-pipeline/README.md

 ### Actions

 1. Create the `./data/__public` folder if it does not already exist.
 If it already exists, delete all its contents.
 2. Create symlinks from the outputs of all other runners to the `./data/__public` folder that are used by the web application.
 If the operating system does not support symlinks, the files are copied instead.
-Include file types are `.json`, `.geojson`, `.defalte`, and `.vectortiles`.
+Include file types are `.json`, `.geojson`, `.deflate`, `.md`, and `.vectortiles`.
 3. If `replica` data are present, simple index text files are generated to list the available areas and seasons.
 These index files are stored in `./data/__public/replica`.
 4. If `future_routes` data are present, a simple index text file is generated to list the available future routes.
 This index file is stored in `./data/__public/future_routes`.
 5. Remove empty folders and other data that are not meant to be included.